nuprl/TypeWeaver/README.md

   `make full` will run the experiment from Step 3.
 This may take over 3 hours.

 - `make partial-checking` will copy the results of Setp 3.
 Afterwards, `make full` will run the experiments from Step 4.
-This will take a few minutes.
+This will take TODO minutes.

 Note that in the above steps, the final tables and figures may not match the paper.
 This is due to variance during the type annotation prediction stage, as